Forward ArrowForward Arrow

 Illinois

-The Illinois Environmental Protection Agency (IEPA) offers grants to public and private entities for the installation and maintenance of publicly available Level 2 and direct current (DC) fast chargers.
-Rebate awards may cover up to 80% of the eligible project costs.
-Additional rebates are availa...
+The Illinois Environmental Protection Agency (IEPA) offers rebates or grants to public and private entities for the installation and maintenance of publicly available Level 2 and direct current (DC) fast chargers.
+Awards may cover up to 80% of the eligible project costs.
+Additional awards are ava...

 Illinois